“Omegachild is the ultimate apex to audio-visual artists—something that’s been severely lacking in the current music climate” - AAA Backstage

 In 2014 Newstead journeyed to India with ﬁlmmaker Danny McShane.
 It was there, whilst transversing the countries mountainous terrains that the foundations of Omegachild's debut EP Postcards took form.
 McShane captured the entirety of this creative process, resulting in the vivid documentary ﬁlm, Waiting for Postcards, accompanying the EP's release; a dual music-cinema event, which forms the initial patterning of Omegachild's highly ambitious audio-visual approach.

-Omegachild began his live journey in 2015 and quickly started showcasing the unique show at warehouse parties in Brisbane and festivals around Queensland and Northern NSW including; The Australian Body Art Festival (QLD), Faraway Festival (NSW), Jungle Love Festival (QLD), Concrete Jungle, and Manifest (QLD).
+Omegachild began his live journey in 2015 and quickly started showcasing the unique show at warehouse parties in Brisbane and festivals around Queensland and Northern NSW including; The Australian Body Art Festival (QLD), Faraway Festival (NSW), Jungle Love Festival (QLD), Concrete Jungle, and Manifest (QLD) and Psych Night warehouse parties.